matrix-org/matrix.org/content/blog/2025/11/2025-11-04-fosdem-cfp.md

 ## Fringe Event

-We are currently organising a Fringe Event that will take the whole day in Friday.
-If you book your travel and accommodation for FOSDEM, try to arrive on Thursday night to enjoy the full day Friday!
+We are currently organising a Fringe Event that will take up the whole day on Friday January 30.
+If you book your travel and accommodation for FOSDEM, try to arrive on Thursday night to enjoy the full Friday!